Prostitution in Turkey: Legal status

 Prostitution in Turkey is regulated under article 227 of the Turkish Penal Code (Law No. 5237).

 Promoting prostitution is punishable by two months to four years' imprisonment.
 The passport law forbids entry to Turkey for the purposes of prostitution.

 Brothels (Genelev) are legal and licensed under health laws dealing with Sexually transmitted infections.
 Women need to be registered and acquire an ID card stating the dates of their health checks.
 It is mandatory for registered prostitutes to undergo regular health checks for sexually transmitted diseases, and the use of condoms is mandatory.
-The police are allowed to check the authenticity of registered prostitutes to determine whether they have been examined properly and to ensure they see the health authorities if they don't.
+The police are allowed to check the authenticity of registered prostitutes to determine whether they have been examined properly and to ensure they see the health authorities if they do not.
 However, men cannot register under this regulation.
 Most prostitutes, however, are unregistered, as local governments have made it policy not to issue new registrations.

 Other regulations affecting prostitutes in Turkey include the Misdemeanor Law, Article 32.

 However, the application of this law has been quite controversial.

 In some cities, such as Ankara and Bursa, brothels have been demolished by court order.

 Though laws were enacted to regulate prostitution and the spread of venereal diseases, these laws harm sex workers more than benefit them.
 Sex workers must be tested for STDs twice a week at hospitals designated for registered sex workers.
 While no law incriminates illegal sex workers, they can still be subjected to a medical examination if caught by law enforcement.
 Although laws and policies regarding prostitution in Turkey aim to benefit public health, they fail to take into account the rights of sex workers.
 Despite strict regulations on health checks, the men who pay for sex are not subjected to any medical examination for STDs.
-This is likely due to the government’s efforts to keep brothels open for “men’s sexual needs.”
+This is likely due to the government's efforts to keep brothels open for “men's sexual needs.”
 The tolerance of male sexuality and the lack of medical examination, punishment, or any penalty for clients who buy sex fuel the growth of the sex business in Turkey.